juliebugmtl/cewp559-progress/PROJECT.md

 ### 2 - Generated pages using templating ###

 You can also follow the traditional approach of building web applications and generate the HTML pages in the back-end.
-If you follow that approach the HTML pages should follow templating rules.
+If you follow that approach, the HTML pages should follow templating rules.

 ## RESTful APIs ##